 - There’s a goblin raid ongoing in the section

 - The Goblin King has recalled all goblins for a feast, so there are no goblins other than there

 - Dungeon World (or similar) location moves that don’t supplement but replace the standard set.
 Have as cards/sheets that you stick over the standard list while in that area.

 - Enemies you can harvest for rare ingredients (seems obvious, but I’ve never done it)

 - Dole out world knowledge in tiny parcels through item names, in-game events (hearing that the Hate-Dwarves attacked means that you now know Hate-Dwarves exist), creature types (knowing that the Funnymen are wretched humans with bizarre things grafted onto them implies the existence of a malevolent grafter)…

 - People love treasure, especially if there’s a chance of a rare and valuable item.
-I’ve never got good a treasure — my default is to forget it entirely, or be realistic (and thus give far less than is best for player reward experience).
-For some games that doesn’t matter, but I rarely shift gears properly when it does.
+I’ve never got good at treasure — my default is to forget it entirely, or be realistic (and thus give far less than is best for player reward experience).
+For some games that doesn’t matter, but I rarely shift gears properly for games where it does.

 - Let players unlock things that will outlive their character — perhaps for them, perhaps for all players.
 Advantage of latter is that it makes player-player balancing easier.